withlogicco/web-dev-exercise/README.md

 # Web Developer Exercise

 This is the exercise for the Web Developer position at LOGIC.
-The objective of this exercise is to create a web application.
+The objective of this exercise is to create a web application in the programming language of your choice.

 ## How to submit